EspressoSystems/cape/README.md

 ### Examples

-Remember to "cd" into `rust` directory and launch the shell:

-    cd rust
-    nix-shell

-Generate a `jf_txn::transfer::TransferNote` and save it to a file `my_note.bin`:
+Generate a `jf_txn::transfer::TransferNote` and save it to a file `my_note.bin`.
+Building with the `--release` flag make this a lot faster.

-    cargo run -p aap-rust-sandbox --example create_note
+    cargo run -p aap-rust-sandbox --example create_note --release

 Load the file: